OlivierSohn/hamazed/BACKLOG.md

 # Backlog

-- bug when a number is touching the border and shot, the laser animation is triggered.
+- on new level, clear the screen to avoid artifacts if the terminal size has changed.

 - for terminal, allow the points to go a little further up so that gravity makes them come back when shooting upwards